Why Design Prototyping Is the Key to Building Successful Digital Products

 3. High-Fidelity Prototyping (Hi-Fi)

 High-fidelity prototypes are highly realistic, polished, and interactive, closely replicating the final product’s visual design and interactions.
+These prototypes are developed after initial validation with low fidelity prototypes and mid-fidelity versions.
 They are used late in the process when there is a solid understanding of the final build.
 Hi-Fi prototypes are essential for final user testing, securing approval from stakeholders, and providing developers with a precise blueprint.

 The Financial Benefits of Prototyping